samjdedes/nlp_bake-off_seattle-sf-chicago-ds/README.md

 U.S. Presidents have represented five different political parties in unequal numbers: Democrats, Democratic-Republicans, Federalists, Republicans, and Whigs.
 Of the 58 inaugural speeches, about 40% were given by representatives of the Democratic Party, and about 40% were given by representatives of the Republican, with the remainder split among the other three parties named above.

 In this repo are three pickled `pandas` Series: X_train, y_train, and X_test.
 The contents of X_train and X_test are the speeches; the contents of y_train are the political parties of the presidents who gave the corresponding speeches in X_train.
-Your job is to build a model to predict that political parties of the presidents who gave the speeches contained in X_test.
+Your job is to build a model to predict the political parties of the presidents who gave the speeches contained in X_test.

 Note that you will need to do some preprocessing of the data.
 The speeches in X_train (and X_test) are *mostly* clean in the sense of containing little else beyond the English words of the speeches themselves.
-But you will want to consider strategies like:
+But you may want to do some further cleaning.
+And you will definitely want to consider strategies like:

 - Eliminating capital letters and punctuation;
 - Using a stemmer or a lemmatizer;